On the Spectrum of Nonstandard Dedekind Rings: Ideals in Nonstandard Dedekind Rings

 \begin{example} Let $p$ be a standard prime, $N \in \nsn$ be an infinite number and $\zeta_{p^N}$ a primitive $p^N$-th root of unity.
 Then $B=\nsz[\zeta_{p^N}]$ is an internal Dedekind ring which contains all standard Dedekind rings $\zz[\zeta_{p^n}]$ for $n \in \nn$. $\lozenge$ \end{example}

-Similar as above, a nonstandard absolute value $|\ \ |_v : L \rightarrow \nsr_{\geq 0}$ is called non-Archimedean if the strong triangle inequality holds, and otherwise Archimedean.
+Similar as above, a nonstandard absolute value $|\ \ |_v : L \rightarrow \nsr_{\geq 0}$ is called {\em non-Archimedean} if the strong triangle inequality holds, and otherwise {\em Archimedean}.

-Valuations $v: B \rightarrow G \cup \{\infty\}$ where $G$ is an ordered group are written additively in this paper (exponential or Krull valuation).
+Valuations $v: R \rightarrow G \cup \{\infty\}$ where $R$ is a ring (or field) and $G$ an ordered group are written additively in this paper (exponential or Krull valuation).
 Note that the multiplicative notation is also used in the recent literature.
 We do not restrict the value group $G$ in this paper and do {\em not require that $v$ is standard or internal}.
-We will see below that interesting constructions also arise from external valuations.
+We will see below that interesting constructions arise from external valuations.

 \begin{remark} We give an explicit construction of internal fields and domains.
 Let $I$ be an index set, e.g.\ $I=\nn$, and $(K_i)_{i\in I}$ a family of fields, e.g.\ $K_i=K$ for a number field $K$.
 Set $R = \prod_{i \in I} K_i$.
 For $x=(x_i) \in R$, let $Z(x)=\{ i \in I \ |\ x_i=0\}$.
 An ideal $\aaa \subset R$ yields a filter $\mathcal{F}=\{ Z(x)\ |\ x \in \aaa \}$ on $I$.
 Obviously, $\mathcal{F}$ is upward closed.
 We claim $Z(x) \cap Z(y) \in \mathcal{F}$ for $x,y \in \aaa$.
 One can assume that $x$ and $y$ is a sequence of zeros and ones.
 Set $w=x+(1-x)y \in \aaa$.
 Then $Z(w)=Z(x) \cap Z(y) \in \aaa$.
 Conversely, every filter $\mathcal{F}$ on $I$ gives an ideal $\aaa=\{ x \in R \ |\ Z(x) \in \mathcal{F} \} \subset R$.
 Indeed, $rx \in \aaa$ if $r \in R$ and $x \in \aaa$.
 Furthermore, $x+y \in \aaa$ for $x,y \in \aaa$ since $Z(x) \cap Z(y) \subset Z(x+y)$.
 This defines a bijection between ideals of $R$ and filters on $I$.
 Furthermore, it gives a bijection between maximal ideals and maximal filters.
 If $\aaa$ is maximal then the quotient $L=R/\aaa$ is an {\em ultraproduct} of the fields $K_i$.
 The ultraproduct is also denoted by $\left(\prod_i K_i \right)/ \mathcal{F}$.